cyberGRID Innovation & Development

 R&D Programme: EC FP7

-These components are being integrated into a single pilot eBadge Energy Cloud that will, along with the other components be validated through tests in the lab and a real world field trial.
+These components were integrated into a single pilot eBadge Energy Cloud that, along with the other components was validated through tests in the lab and a real world field trial.

 Of course the benefit of technology is limited unless applied for the benefit of all stakeholders.
-For this reason related business models integrating energy, ICT and residential consumer benefits will also be developed.
+For this reason, related business models integrating energy, ICT and residential consumer benefits were also developed.

-Based on the observed test results, the impact of the eBadge Energy Cloud (through the VPP reserve capacity offered to the balancing market), were it to be implemented in practice, will then be evaluated in terms of parameters including energy savings, fossil fuel savings, reduced CO2 emissions, reduced network losses, reduced overall dispatch cost and thus system prices, improved social welfare, increased market liquidity, increased electricity system flexibility and thus reliability and security of supply.
+Based on the observed test results, the impact of the eBadge Energy Cloud (through the VPP reserve capacity offered to the balancing market), was then evaluated in terms of parameters including energy savings, fossil fuel savings, reduced CO2 emissions, reduced network losses, reduced overall dispatch cost and thus system prices, improved social welfare, increased market liquidity, increased electricity system flexibility and thus reliability and security of supply.

 Coordinator: Telekom Slovenije